asav13/ImageIndexer/README.md

 #Image Indexer
+Author: asabj88@gmail.com<br>
+A miniproject that lets a user create and store an image indexer, and then browse through it via a web UI.

 ##Layers
 This project consists of three layers:
 - A python application that scans through a file system and generates an index of all images
 - A AngularJS web UI application that allows a user to browse through the index
 - A NodeJS web API which the two applications use to communicate through

-### Image Indexer
+### Image Indexer python application
 The python script ImageIndexer.py walks through the file system, and gathers information about all images it finds.
-This information is then posted to an API.
+This information is then posted to an API by default, however there is an option to save it to a local .json file

 Usage:
 optional arguments: